Learning Efficient and Robust Language-conditioned Manipulation using Textual-Visual Relevancy and Equivariant Language Mapping: INTRODUCTION

+\IEEEPARstart{C}{ommanding} a robotic manipulator with natural language is important for enabling human-robot collaboration, while adding language specifications increases the complexity of the policy learning problem because the model needs to deal with a higher dimensional state space, especially in the multi-task setting.
+Data-driven approaches open new possibilities for learning fine-grained language-conditioned policies by learning from human demonstrations.
+Yet, these methods require extensive data collection~\cite{shridhar2022cliport, jiang2022vima, brohan2022rt} or expensive finetuning~\cite{kim2024openvla, brohan2023rt}.
+For example, CLIPort~\cite{shridhar2022cliport} needs 50-100 demonstrations per task to ensure robust performance.
+RT-2~\cite{brohan2023rt} finetunes a 55B LLM model with 130k robot trajectories and 10 billion images-text pairs.

+Another strand of prior works~\cite{liu2024moka, huang2023voxposer, mirchandani2023large, liang2023code} loosens the need for large robotic datasets by directly utilizing existing Vision Language Models (VLM) to generate robot commands.
+However, since the VLMs lack an understanding of the geometries of the physical world, these approaches are still fragile to unseen object poses and cannot perform accurate, fine-grained manipulation on novel shapes.

+Therefore, two key weaknesses of prior work are (1) data-driven methods require extensive data collection and expensive fine-tuning if a new task is to be learned due to the complex state space of potential objects and poses as well as the large action space of possible robot movements, and (2) the zero-shot approches are fragile to unseen object poses and distractor objects.
+We address these challenges by introducing a new imitation learning algorithm that leverages textual-visual relevancies from pretrained VLMs and equivariant language mapping that enables our method to learn efficient yet robust language-conditioned policies.

-We address this problem by introducing new learning algorithms for imitation learning that leverage large vision and language models to enable generalization, and use equivarient learning to enable efficient learning from small datasets.
-Our approach, \textbf{G}rounded \textbf{E}quivariant \textbf{M}anipulation (\textbf{GEM}) exploits domain symmetries that exist in the robotics aspect of the problem, specifically equivariance in $\SE(2)$.
-For example, consider the task of ``grasp the coffee mug by its handle.''
-If there is a rotation or translation of the mug, the desired pick action should also transform accordingly, i.e. equivariantly.
-If we can incorporate such language-conditioned symmetries into our model, the policy can generalize learned knowledge to many different scenarios related by symmetry transformations automatically, thus making the learning more efficient.
-Apart from leveraging the symmetries, we show how to incorporate information from large vision and language models to enable few-shot and zero-shot generalization across objects, colors, shapes, and poses, as shown in Figure~\ref{fig:intro_example}.
+Our approach, \textbf{G}rounded \textbf{E}quivariant \textbf{M}anipulation (\textbf{GEM}) exploits domain symmetries that exist in the language-conditioned manipulation problem, specifically, equivariance in $\SE(2)$.
+For example, consider ``grasp the coffee mug by its handle.''
+If there is a rotation or translation of the mug, the desired pick action should also transform accordingly, i.e., equivariantly.
+Our learned policy incorporates such language-conditioned symmetries and generalizes to unseen scenarios related by symmetric transformations, thus making the model generalize to unseen object poses in a few-shot manner.
+To enable novel object generalization across objects, colors, and shapes, we propose textual-visual relevancy maps to distill information from large vision and language models.
+We extract textual relevancy for open-vocabulary recognition and construct visual relevancy via data retrieval to improve robustness.
+We leverage spatial action map~\cite{zeng2021transporter}, i.e., representing actions as pixel locations, with open-loop action primitives that allow us to flexibly leverage equivariance and semantic relevancies.
+The resulting method is robust to unseen object poses and achieves better novel object generalization ability, as shown in Figure~\ref{fig:intro_example}.